ikmalsaid/snakebox/README.md

 ```

 ### Using the API
 * It is important to note that this API will run on all addresses used by the server (including the localhost address) on port `5000`.
-* Also, note that when testing the API using a localhost address, the IP address used for geolocation will fallback to `1.1.1.1`.
+Also note that when testing the API using a localhost address, the IP address used for geolocation will fallback to `1.1.1.1`.

 * Accessing the home page of the API:
 ```